piqnt/planck.js/docs/pages/api/classes/contact.md

 ▸ **setFriction**(`friction`: number): *void*

 Override the default friction mixture.
-You can call this in ContactListener.preSolve.
+You can call this in "pre-solve" callback.
 This value persists until set or reset.

 **Parameters:**